graphile/gqlcheck/README.md

 const preset = {
   gqlcheck: {
     // How many workers should we spawn in the background?
 Defaults to the
-    // number of CPUs on this machine since walking ASTs is single threaded.
+    // number of CPUs on this machine (or less if insufficient RAM is
+    // available) since walking ASTs is single threaded.
     // workerCount: 4,

     // Update this to be the path to your GraphQL schema in SDL format.
 We